Anyone new on Twitter who wants to build in public and grow an audience wants to know the tactics behind getting a tweet viral.

-As much as people share about how they engineer virality, I personally find that a lot of it is based on chance.
+A lot of people share how they engineer virality, I think they just want your attention.
+A lot of it is based on chance.

 It might happen or it might not.
-It is totally not worth your time to figure out how to get virality.
+My advice?
+It is not worth your time to figure out how to get virality.